-further exercis privilege. artial exercise of any right, power of or privilege or the exercise of any other er right, pov
+further exercise privilege. artial exercise of any se of that right, power or privilege or the ne exercise of an y other right, pov

 Portion of lot 1117 on Reserve 20443 and comprising the Narrogin Eagles Sporting Club and adjoining bar as depicted in green outline on Annexure 1.